Samuel Edward Konkin III: Fanzine contributions

+Konkin himself attempted to propose a new character archetype, the damsel, which he depicted as a chaste character in search of love, in the vein of a Disney Princess.
+Konkin's proposal was criticized for upholding gender stereotypes, in which chastity promoted the character to a "consort" while promiscuity demoted them to the role of "courtesan".
+He was also criticized for victim blaming in scenarios where the damsel is sexually assaulted, as he implied that suicide was a woman's only moral response.
+Writer Aaron Trammell described Konkin's proposal as an objectification of women because it defined them by their sexuality.
+Other D&D fans wrote to Konkin in objection to his character proposal, with many describing it as the work of a "male chauvinist pig" while one re-characterized it as satire.
+Trammell characterized the letters as an act of restorative justice, where the writers attempted to privately explain to Konkin the problems they had with the character, rather than publicly denouncing him.

 Political opinions

 Konkin considered libertarianism radical.
 He was an initiator of the Agorist Institute.

 Konkin rejected voting, believing it to be inconsistent with libertarian ethics.
 He likewise opposed involvement with the Libertarian Party, which he regarded as a statist co-option of libertarianism.
 He was an opponent of influential minarchist philosopher Robert Nozick, and referred to Nozick's devotees as "Nozis".

-Konkin presents his strategy for achieving a libertarian society in his aforementioned manifesto.
+Konkin presents his strategy for achieving a libertarian society in his manifesto, New Libertarian Manifesto.
 Since he rejected voting and other means by which people typically attempt social change, he encouraged people to withdraw their consent from the state by devoting their economic activities to black market and grey market sources, which would not be taxed or regulated.
 Konkin called "transactions on these markets, as well as other activities that bypassed the State, 'counter-economics.'
 Peaceful transactions take place in a free market, or agora: hence his term 'agorism' for the society he sought to achieve."
-He also strongly opposed the idea of intellectual property.

 Konkin was editor and publisher of the irregularly-produced New Libertarian Notes (1971–1975), the New Libertarian Weekly (1975–1978), and finally New Libertarian magazine (1978–1990), the last issue of which was a special science fiction tribute featuring a Robert A. Heinlein cover (issue 187, 1990).

-Konkin was an opponent of imperialism and interventionism.
+Additionally, Konkin opposed wage labour, intellectual property, imperialism and interventionism.

-Controversies
+Agorism

+Konkin proposed a social political philosophy known as agorism, which advocates for a society in which all relations between people are voluntary exchanges by means of counter-economics, engaging with aspects of nonviolent revolution.
+Most agorists strictly oppose voting as a strategy for achieving their desired outcomes.